csci338/fall2023/pages/_assignments/lab03.md

 * Think about the kinds of things you want to test for (missing data, wrong data types, data out of range).

 ### Software Construction
+* Reading a requirements doc and figuring out how to translate to an implementation plan.
 * Introduce functional programming
 * Introduce the idea of good API design.
 What's the right level of abstraction?

+## Questions
+* Is Mocha the right testing framework to use?

+## Ideas for a "Toy Context"
+* Make a JavaScript wrapper for querying and displaying artists, tracks, and albums.
+    * Part I: No server queries.
+Just make the widgets to display the information + unit tests.
+    * Part II: Do the fetch calls and then display the widget + unit & integration tests.

 ## Readings
 1. Installing Mocha: [https://mochajs.org/#installation](https://mochajs.org/#installation)